 |Time to Print 5 Castable Models||4 hours||6 hours||5 hours||15 hours||8 hours||8 hours|

 There is an interesting Kickstarter for a professional UV led 3D DLP printer for precision work, like dental and jewelry.
 The M-Jewelry is a wifi controlled desktop DLP from Makex.
 Will start at $ 2000, retail 3599.
-Expect it in May 2017.
+Also their M-One.
+Expect them 'coming soon'.

 And the fast running Kickstarter Morpheus Delta by Owl.
 This desktop personal resin printer uses neither SLA or DLP, but a proprietary process called LIPS.
 Here you can find a comparison of the techniques.
 The printer is aimed for May 2017.
 For a price less than $ 1000.
 Revolutionary ?